 3. The two arrange for something to do together based on the instructions on the back of the puzzle pieces

-4. When they meet to do the activity, each person gets the corresponding piece from the other person to put in their phone case
+4. After they meet to perform the activity, each gets the corresponding piece from the other person to put in their phone case

-5. Once the case is finished, they can either keep the completed puzzle or pass it on to a new set of people
+5. Once the case is finished, they can either keep the completed puzzle or pass it on to a new pair of friend crushes